A guide to the most beautiful beaches in Cape Verde for relaxing, kite surf or beach holidays

-Santa Monica beach is the paradise beach of Cape Verde that you have been dreaming of for a long time.
-It stretches for more than 10 km on the south-west of the island.
-It’s all about white, light yellow sand and turquoise water.
-Book here the best tours of Boa Vista, Cape Verde.
+Santa Monica Beach is the paradise beach of Cape Verde that you can dream of!
+It stretches for more than 10 km on the south-west of the island!
+It’s all about white, light yellow sand and turquoise water!

-The beach is so vast and sometimes you’ll feel like you have the entire ocean and beach for yourself.
+The beach is so vast that sometimes, you’ll feel like you have the entire ocean and beach for yourself!
 During the season, you can even sometimes spot whales!

-There are still no large resorts, so you’ll be privileged to enjoy this beautiful place.
-Please remember to be respectful to Mother Nature.
+As there are (still) no large resorts, you’ll be privileged to enjoy this beautiful place.
+But please remember though to always be respectful to Mother Nature!

-The Santa Monica beach is a must-do when in Cape Verde and can be visited with a tour.
-Book here the best tours of Boa Vista, Cape Verde.
+Santa Monica Beach is a must-do when in Cape Verde, and can be visited with a tour.

 Praia de Chaves

 There’s also a kitesurf school for those who want to take their first lessons.
-Sometimes, the wind and sea can be rough.
-Thus be careful before going for a swim!
+Sometimes, the wind and the sea can be rough though!
+Thus, please always be careful before going for a swim!

 Praia de Atalanta and Costa da Boa Esperança are located in the north of the island.
-Praia de Atalanta is one of the most important places to visit in Boa Vista, as it’s home to the most famous shipwreck of the Cape Verde islands.
+Praia de Atalanta is one of the most important places to visit in Boa Vista as it is home to the most famous shipwreck of the Cape Verde islands!

-Indeed, this old Spanish cargo ship ran aground in the 1960s, it became a popular photo motive for tourists.
-Much of the boat has fallen apart since the 1960s and eventually, it will completely disappear.
-Thus be quick to visit!
-Book here your tour to the Boa Vista shipwreck.
+Indeed, this old Spanish cargo ship ran aground in the 1960s and became a popular photo motive for tourists.
+Much of the boat has fallen apart since the 1960s, and eventually, it will completely disappear!
+Thus, be quick to visit!

-The Praia de Atalanta beach is vast, but also here the sea can be rough sometimes.
-I also heard of armed robberies that happened on this beach so please watch out.
-However, this beach remains a must-do during your Boa Vista Cape Verde holidays.
+Praia de Atalanta is vast, and also here, the sea can be rough sometimes!
+I also heard of some armed robberies that happened on this beach so please watch out!
+However, this beach remains a must-do during your Boa Vista, Cape Verde holidays!

 Praia de Cabral / Praia de Cruz

-However, you’ll have all the facilities you’re looking for a perfect day on the beach.
+However, you’ll find all the facilities if you’re looking for a perfect day on the beach.
 There are many beach bars that offer shade and refreshing drinks.

-From here you can walk to the nearby Capela de Nossa Senhora de Fátima.
+From here, you can also walk to the nearby Capela de Nossa Senhora de Fátima.

 3. Best Beaches in Cape Verde: Maio

-Maio can be compared to Sal or Boa Vista before it was “discovered” and exploited by large resorts and invaded by the tourist masses.
+Maio can be compared to Sal or Boa Vista before they were “discovered” and exploited by large resorts, and invaded by the tourist masses.
 Consequently, Maio has the most laid-back feeling and the most pristine beaches in Cape Verde.

-This is probably the best beach of Maio.
-According to my guide “Bemvindo”, it’s his favorite beach.
-It’s easy to see why: it’s vast, it’s empty, the sand is so fine, the waters are turquoise and you have views on the hills of Maio, and on top, it’s safe to swim!
+This is probably the best beach in Maio!
+It’s easy to see why: it’s vast and empty, the sand is so fine, the waters are turquoise, you have views on the hills of Maio, and on top, it’s safe to swim!

 You better reach the beach with a 4×4 vehicle or with a guided tour.